The Bankrate promise

-Suppose you have $50 in your account, but use your debit card, make an online payment or write a check on that account for $75.
-You are $25 short, but the bank would loan you the $25 and the payment would clear.
-Now assume your bank charges you a $30 overdraft fee.
-The $25 overdraft plus the $30 fee would give you a negative balance of $55.
+Suppose you have $50 in your account, but you need $75 to pay for a sudden expense, such as a car repair.
+You are $25 short, but the bank loans you that $25 and the payment clears.
+Let’s say the bank charges a $30 overdraft fee.
+That $30 fee plus the $25 overdraft would leave you with an account balance of -$55.

-Overdraft fees have risen over the last 20 years.
-They vary from bank to bank, with an average overdraft fee of $33.36, according to Bankrate’s 2019 checking account and ATM fee study.
-That can add up to a significant amount if you keep piling them on.
+Overdraft fees have risen over the past 20 years.
+They vary from bank to bank, with an average overdraft fee of $33.58, according to Bankrate’s 2021 checking account and ATM fee study.
+That can add up to a significant amount if you frequently overdraft your account.

 1. Opt out of automatic overdrafts

 While overdrafts are meant to help you avoid embarrassing and inconvenient unpaid payments, you don’t have to accept the service.
-When you open a new account, part of the paperwork you fill out addresses whether or not you want to take advantage of this service.
-You can simply opt out of automatic overdrafts to avoid the fees altogether.
-If you opt out of overdraft coverage, your bank won’t cover you if you overdraw your account and will return any payments that you can’t make as unpaid.
+When you open a new account, part of the paperwork you fill out addresses whether you want to take advantage of this service.

 2. Use an account that doesn’t charge you